 - What do I talk to others about most of the day?
 Is it feeding my thoughts in a positive or negative way?

 So as you go about your week, make a list of the things you expose your mind to, and write down your moods throughout the day.
 Do you feel happier when you are working on a project or reading a book?
 Does calling a friend help your stress level?
 Do you need to take more mental breaks from your job during the day?

 What patterns can you find in your week that lead to unhealthy thoughts?
 Do you need to unfollow some negative people on social media?
 Do you need to quit watching that show that is so addictive, but causes more stress after you watch it?
-Should you put a limit on the time you spend reading about COVID-19?
+Should you put a limit on the time you spend watching the news?